traindodge/BracketologyNN/README.md

 # BracketologyNN
-NCAA tournament teams neural network bracket projection
+NCAA tournament teams neural network bracket projection in R

+Team data of all NCAA tournament teams retrieved from sport-reference.com/cbb and exported into csv in GetTourneyTeams.R

+Uses neuralnet R package to project tournament teams given their current resume in ProjectedTourneyTeams.R *

+*uses some elements from mRchmadness R package to draw bracket